ranveer5289/sfcc_cli_debugger/README.md

 .r | Resume to the next breakpoint location.
 If no next breakpoint location is found release the debugger.
 .l | print source code in terminal
-.p | Evaluate the expression in real-time and print its result
+.p | Evaluate the expression in real-time and print its result .save | Save the debugger state (breakpoints) into a file .restore | Restore/Add the breakpoints